 - 1. Develop an emergency response plan. - a.
 Set up a list of personnel, processes, and procedures that allow your team to quickly act. - b.
 Establish contingencies to reroute network traffic and service disruptions to prevent extended outage windows. - c.
 Have adequate spare parts, tools, and personnel to address outages. - 2.
 Establish preventive maintenance plans. - a.
 Perform vegetation maintenance to prevent overgrowth from impacting the infrastructure. - b.
 Conduct regular inspections of the outside plant (OSP) to ensure infrastructure is in good standing: - i.
-Check to make sure cable plant is not sagging and pole attachments are secure to poles.

-- 3. All aerial plant must be constructed utilizing the latest version National Electric Safety Code (NESC) Rule 250D (Extreme Ice with Concurrent Wind) parameters.
-The plant should meet or exceed the current standard. - 4.
+Check to make sure cable plant is not sagging and pole attachments are secure to poles. - 3.
+All aerial plant are recommended to be constructed utilizing the latest version National Electric Safety Code (NESC) parameters.
+Preferably, the plant should meet or exceed the current standard. - 4.
 Proper insulation must be used on any cabinets or building sites. - 5.
 De-icing treatments can be used on critical infrastructure. - 6.
 Tower infrastructure must be reinforced to withstand heavy loading and extreme ice.